kermitt2/biblio_glutton_harvester/Readme.md

 The utility will use some local storage dedicated to the embedded databases keeping track of the advancement of the harvesting, metadata and temporary downloaded resources.
 Consider a few GB of free space for a large scale harvesting of TB of PDF.

-__Storage__: as a rule of thumb, consider bewteen 1 and 1.5 TB for storage 1 million scholar PDF.
-As of May 2023, the full Unpaywall collection takes around 50TB.
+__Storage__: as a rule of thumb, consider bewteen 1 and 1.5 TB for storing 1 million scholar PDF.
+As of May 2023, we harvested 35M full texts for the full Unpaywall collection, which takes around 45TB storage space.

 ## Install